The Clear Edge

 The Executive Summary

-• The Dashboard Problem: One online educator at $98K/month tracked 23 metrics and spent 390 hours yearly reviewing data, yet stayed flat for 7 months—and a service business at $104K/month lost $18K while hunting through 17 metrics to spot a simple conversion drop from 42% to 31%.
+• The dashboard problem: An educator at $98K/month tracked 23 metrics for 390 hours yearly and stayed flat 7 months, while a $104K/month service business lost $18K chasing 17 metrics instead of a 42% → 31% conversion drop.

-• What you’ll learn: You’ll learn the Five Numbers Framework—Lead Flow, Conversion Rate, Average Transaction Value, Client Retention, and Delivery Capacity—plus the three-move process to calculate your last 90 days, find your single constraint, and set a 15–35% 90-day improvement target.
+• What you’ll learn: The Five Numbers Framework—Lead Flow, Conversion Rate, Average Transaction Value, Client Retention, Delivery Capacity—and a three-move process to pull your last 90 days, find one constraint, and set a 15–35% 90-day target.

-• Time to implement: It takes 3–4 hours one time to calculate your five numbers and build the tracker, then 10–30 minutes monthly to maintain it—freeing 364+ hours a year and typically unlocking $20K–$50K/month by fixing the real constraint instead of optimizing vanity metrics.
+• Time to implement: A 3–4 hour one-time build for your five-number tracker, then 10–30 minutes monthly to maintain it, freeing 364+ hours a year and putting your next $20K–$50K/month inside fixing one real constraint instead of chasing vanity metrics.

 Written by Nour Boustani for $95K–$115K/month founders and operators who want $150K+ revenue decisions from five numbers—not 23, not 17—without spending 9 work weeks a year staring at dashboards that don’t move the needle.